TreyVigus/ChessClient/readme.md

 Basic chess client.
+Minimal dependencies.
 There's a lot of 'reinventing the wheel' going on here to make this more difficult/fun.

 #### Running
 npm run start